influxdata/docs-v2/content/influxdb/clustered/install/customize-cluster/scale.md

 [Scale your cluster](/influxdb/clustered/admin/scale-cluster/)._
 {{% /note %}}

-With Kubernetes, you can define both the minimum resources to request for each component and resource limits to apply to each component.
+With Kubernetes, you can define the minimum resources and the resource limits for each component.

 {{< tabs-wrapper >}}
 {{% tabs "medium" %}}